mattva01/schooltool/src/schooltool/attendance/README.txt

         def isAbsent():  """True if status == ABSENT.""" def isTardy():   """True if status == TARDY."""

+        def isExplained():
+            """Is the absence/tardy explained?

+            Meaningless (i.e. raises some exception) when status == UNKNOWN or PRESENT.
+            """

         def makeTardy(arrived):
             """Convert an absence to a tardy.

             `arrived` is a datetime.time.

+            Meaningless (i.e. raises some exception) when status != ABSENT.
             """